AI-Aided Online Adaptive OFDM Receiver: Design and Experimental Results: Architectures of AI-aided OFDM receivers

 \section{Architectures of AI-aided OFDM receivers}

-In this section, the traditional and AI-aided OFDM system is introduced first.
-Then two architectures of AI-aided OFDM receivers are presented in detail.
-After introducing the existing data-driven FC-DNN receiver \cite{8052521} and the model-driven ComNet receiver \cite{gao2018comnet}, we analyse their drawbacks on practical deployment. and propose SwitchNet to facilitate OTA test and practical application of AI-aided OFDM receiver.
+In this section, the traditional and AI-aided OFDM systems are introduced.
+After the existing data-driven FC-DNN receiver \cite{8052521} and the model-driven ComNet receiver \cite{gao2018comnet} are analyzed, we develop SwitchNet to facilitate an OTA test and the practical application of the AI-aided OFDM receiver.